 - Get feedback

-- Deliver and Operate data management strategy with feedback
+- Deliver and operate data management strategy with feedback

 Following these steps will help ensure the success of your data management strategy for the organization.
 The strategic plan is followed by plans, projects, and then operational implementation.
 The strategy supports operations, and operations should support the strategy of the organization’s data management initiatives.